-Now if your not familiar with what an action camera is you’ve probably heard of GoPro or maybe even seen a commercial or two.
+Now if you’re not familiar with what an action camera is, you’ve probably heard of GoPro or maybe even seen a commercial or two.

 Why not, right?
 They tend to be small, portable, and in most cases come with accessories that can protect it from the elements so why doesn’t everyone have an action cam.

 Let’s put all of our cards on the table here.
 Not everyone will need a camera that can handle the harsh elements of the world but the truth is there are those that live a life of adventure.